shan-weiqiang/shan-weiqiang.github.io/_drafts/2025-08-09-type-system-python.md

         print(f"Original method, class_var={self.class_var}")

-# Create an instance
+# Create an instance using this type.
+This instance is also
+# a PyObject and add one more reference count to MyClass's
+# PyTypeObject.
+The type binding happens here during instance
+# construction.
 obj = MyClass(5)
 obj.method()  # Outputs: Original method, class_var=10

-# Redefine the class
+# Redefine the class.
+This creates a new PyTypeObject instance and
+# makes the original MyClass's reference count one less count.
+Since
+# Now tmp.py module has a new MyClass type.
+But the original MyClass
+# is still in memory, because the obj instance still refers to it.
 class MyClass:
     class_var = 20